digital-asset/daml-finance/docs/source/concepts/lifecycling.rst

    :alt: The investor claims the lifecycle effect through the claim rule, passing in their ACME v1
          holding.
 This produces a batch and settlement instructions.

-Note that the party responsible for claiming an effect can be set flexibly in the :ref:`Claim Rule <type-daml-finance-interface-lifecycle-rule-claim-claim-29284>` contract.
+Note that the party responsible for claiming an effect can be specified flexibly in the :ref:`Claim Rule <type-daml-finance-interface-lifecycle-rule-claim-claim-29284>` contract.
 Through this custodians can be given the authority to push a given corporate action to the asset holder, as is common in current operating procedures.

 The model also supports atomic, intermediated settlement of lifecycle events.
-For example, if a dividend is to be settled between issuer, custodian, and investor in a single transaction, the custodian (having visibility of both, their holding at the issuer, and the investor's holding) can pass in both holdings into the claim rule, and thereby instructing a single batch to settle both sides.
+For example, if a dividend is to be settled between issuer, custodian, and investor in a single transaction, the custodian (having visibility of both its holding at the issuer and the investor's holding) can pass in both holdings into the claim rule, and thereby instruct a single batch to settle both sides.

 Settlement